corda/corda/docs/source/serialization-enum-evolution.rst

 than the version we will be deserializing it into.
 What we cannot know is which version is newer, at least not by examining the finger print

-.. note:: Corda's AMQP fingerprnting for enumerated types include the type name amd the enum constants
+.. note:: Corda's AMQP fingerprinting for enumerated types include the type name and the enum constants

 Newer vs older is important as the deserializer needs to use the more recent set of transforms to ensure it can transform the serialised object into the form as it exists in the deserializer.
 Newness is determined simply by length of the list of all transforms.
 This is sufficient as annotations should only ever be added

 .. warning:: technically there is nothing to prevent annotations being removed in newer versions.
 However,
-    this will break backward comaptibility and should thus be avoided unless a rigerous upgrade procedure is in place to cope with all deployed isntances of the class and all serialised versions existing within vaults.
+    this will break backward compatibility and should thus be avoided unless a rigorous upgrade procedure is in place to cope with all deployed instances of the class and all serialised versions existing within vaults.

 Thus, on deserialization, there will be two options to chose from in terms of transformation rules